hcho3/xgboost-json-schema/index.rst

 Preface
 =======
-This document contains an exhaustive description of the XGBoost JSON schema, a mapping between XGBoost object classes and JSON objects.
+This document contains an exhaustive description of the XGBoost JSON schema, a mapping between XGBoost object classes and JSON objects and arrays.
 The version 1.0 of the schema aims to follow the behavior of the current binary serialization method.

 Representation of ``dmlc::Parameter`` objects
 ---------------------------------------------